jpverkamp/blog/content/reviews/books/H.G. Parry/The Shadow Histories/2 - A Radical Act of Free Magic.md

 - 2
 title: A Radical Act of Free Magic
 ---
-*A Radical Act of Free Magic* takes place right where {{<crosslink "A Declaration of the Rights of Magicians">}} leaves off.
+*A Radical Act of Free Magic* takes place right where [[A Declaration of the Rights of Magicians]]() leaves off.
 The French Revolution is well underway, Britain might very well be next, slaves are revolting, and there's this mysterious shadow operating behind the scenes...

 Add to that: Napoleon!
 Even more magic!
 Magical beasties a la {{<spoiler>}}a kraken and a dragon!{{</spoiler>}}!
 And EVEN MORE POLITICS.